 To use castor oil packs for gallbladder problems, regular applications give better results.
-For gall stone treatment, consistency is imperative; 1 hour to 1 1/2 hours for 3 days on and 4 days off for 2-3 months is traditional.
-You can do them more frequently, but do take off a day or 2 minimum per week.
+3 consecutive days on and 4 days off for 2-3 months is traditional.
+You can do them more frequently, but do take off a minimum of 1 to 2 days per week.

-- Plastic Wrap or a large plastic bag OR a castor oil pack holder made specifically for the job
+- Plastic wrap or a large plastic bag OR a castor oil pack holder made specifically for the job

 - Baking soda

-Much of the above is for protection from the castor which is sticky, messy and stains.
-I keep an old set of clothing that I use just for castor oil packs.
-The first two ingredients you will find at a health food store.
-The brand of castor oil I use is from "Home Health" or "Palma Christi".
-They also make wool flannel.
+Much of the above is for protection from the castor which is sticky, messy and can cause stains.
+I keep an old set of clothing on hand that I use just for castor oil packs.
+You will find the first two ingredients at a health food store.
+Choose an organic, cold-pressed castor oil, as well as a pure undyed wool flannel.
 Cotton flannel will do if that's what you have.
-You can also purchase everything you need at Baar.com.
-More conveniently, you can also purchase a complete set of Castor Oil Pack Starter Kit from Amazon by clicking on this link.
+You may also wish to purchase an all-in-one castor oil kit, or a holder to keep your castor oil pack in place.

 NOTE: IF YOU HAVE INFLAMMATION, DO NOT USE HEAT.
 You can warm the pack to start so that it is not cold on the skin, but do not use a heating pad.

-8. Keep it all on for an hour or more and try to do it at the same time each day – but even if the timing is a bit different, do the pack each day anyway.
+- Keep it all on for an hour or more and try to do it at the same time each day – but even if the timing is a bit different, do the pack each day anyway.
 Do this for 3 days on and 4 days off minimum.
 Repeat for one to three months.

-9. Optional: Take 1 dropper of the Herbal Digestive Bitters immediately after using a castor oil pack.
+- Optional: Take 1 dropper of the Gallbladder Bitters immediately after using a castor oil pack.